Klortho/jatsdoc/Implementation.md

 └── jatsdoc
     ├── LICENSE
     ├── README.md
-    ├── bundle.css - this was bundled up and moved here, includes a bunch of library js's ├── bundle.js - this was bundled up and moved here, includes library reset.css ?
+    ├── jatsdoc.css - this was bundled up and moved here, includes a bunch of library js's ├── jatsdoc.js - this was bundled up and moved here, includes library reset.css ?
     └── ... images and tools originally from assets/images
 ```